Dietary Supplements for IBS

 Magnesium – Comes in many different forms, all affecting the body and intestines differently.
 Generally, magnesium forms with poorer absorption, such as oxide and citrate, provide more magnesium in the intestines, leading to a laxative effect.
 Other forms, like malate, glycinate, and lactate, have better absorption and do not have the same effect on the intestines.
 Studies show that a large part of the population does not get enough magnesium through their diet.

 D-vitamin – Studies show that people with IBS and IBD have lower levels of D-vitamins than others.
 D-vitamin also seems to play a role in the development of several other diseases, so maintaining a good status is beneficial.
 We absorb D-vitamins from the sun’s rays, but only during the period of May-August.
-In between, we need to replenish our supplies through diet or by taking a supplement.
+In between, we need to replenish our supplies through diet or by taking vitamins for ibs.

 Iron – There are several reasons for low iron levels or iron deficiency.
 One is reduced absorption, which is common with untreated celiac disease or a damaged intestinal mucosa.
 The other is due to significant losses, through menstruation or if there are bleeding issues in the intestines, as in IBD (Crohn’s and ulcerative colitis).
 Studies also show that young women are more likely to suffer from iron deficiency, probably partly because many choose to exclude red meat from their diets.